 Moroccan marinated olives are part of Moroccan’s everyday life.
-If you travel to Morocco, head to the Medina (downtown) and you will notice the numerous olive shops, which never seem to empty.
-And that’s just how popular marinated olives are in the country.
+If you travel to Morocco, head to the Medinas (cities’ downtown) and you will notice the numerous olive shops, which never seem to empty.
+And that’s just how popular Moroccan marinated olives are in the country.

 Moroccan marinated olives are one of the most popular Moroccan food.
 You absolutely should try them if you visit the country.
 They come in different flavors and you will always be experimenting with new flavors and tastes.
 They are also very cheap.
 Whenever I go to Morocco, I come back with at least 4 pounds of Moroccan marinated olives of different kinds.
 And whenever I run out, I prepare me some following my mother’s recipe.
 So delicious believe me!

-I currently live in the US and I must admit that the hardest part is to find good olives to make the recipe with.
+I currently live in the US and I must admit that the hardest part was to find good olives to make the recipe with.
 The best is to use natural untreated and un-spiced olives, like the LINDSAY natural olives.
 I am sure there are other good brands in your country so just keep looking.
 However, if you don’t find natural un-spiced olives, that’s fine too.
-Just make sure the flavor is coherent with the spices I will list in the recipe below, so you will only have to add the remaining spices and ingredients.
+Just make sure the olives flavor is coherent with the spices which I will list in the recipe below.
+That way, you will only have to add the remaining spices and ingredients.

-This marinated olives recipe is perfect as a starter with a Moroccan carrot salad and some wine or juice.
-You can also chop them and add them to your salad or sandwich.
-I also like to gift them to my friends.
-Just put them in a cute and lovely jar, and you are good to go.
-Nothing is as thoughtful as a homemade gift, right?
+This marinated olives recipe won’t be spicy hot unless you add the pungent peppers.
+It will be perfect as a starter with a Moroccan carrot salad and some wine or juice.
+You can also chop the olives and add them to your regular salads and sandwiches, to add an exotic flavor and shake things up.
+Oh, and if you love spoiling your family and friends like me, these Moroccan marinated olives will make a gorgeous gift.
+Just put the marinated olives in a cute lovely jar, and you are good to go.

 Moroccan Marinated Olives Recipe